Based on your input, suggestions are offered below the "Search" button.

 For many years, the Group has had an ambitious approach to conserving resources and reducing waste as part of its Ideal CSR strategy.
 Since one of Edenred’s impacts on the environment stems from the commercialization of paper vouchers and plastic cards, the Group increasingly develops paper- and plastic-less formats for its payment solutions available to employee users.
 Taking an eco-design approach to these solutions, whether physical or digital, is one of the key aims of Edenred’s environmental policy.
 This approach helps limit waste production related to its solutions throughout their life cycle.

 The Group carries out Life Cycle Assessment (LCA) studies in certain countries to assess the environmental impact of its products.
-First carried out in 2017 and then updated in 2022, the primary conclusion was that the plastic card has a lower environmental impact than paper vouchers.
+First carried out in 2017 and then updated in 2022, the primary conclusion was that the plastic card has a lower environmental impact than paper Meal Vouchers.
 It also confirmed the positive impact of Edenred’s digitalization strategy, with the switch from paper vouchers to cards likely to reduce emissions by between 65% and 80%.

 In addition, the Group was the first to set up a card collection and recycling system within its French subsidiary.
 When their card expires, the beneficiary receives a new one, along with the procedures for returning the old one to encourage recycling.
 The old card is ground by an Edenred partner using an entirely mechanical process , and the materials obtained (98% plastic, 2% metals) are used to manufacture new products.

-of solutions ecodesigned or using recycled plastic in 2023
+of solutions ecodesigned

 Designing eco-services